 Mental problems and financial problems go hand-in-hand.
-According to a 2016 article from Psychology Today, compulsive overspending can lead to anxiety, depression and other issues.
+According to an article from Psychology Today, compulsive overspending can lead to anxiety, depression, and other issues.
 People with depression are also more likely to end up in debt.
 Those who attempt or commit suicide or who have substance abuse issues are also likely to have debt.

 Meditating regularly may decrease anxiety and depression, which can help people with their financial problems.
 When you start meditating regularly, you may feel less stressed and happier in general.
 If you’re less stressed on a daily basis, you’ll be less likely to worry about financial problems that are out of your control.